olcf/olcf-user-docs/services_and_applications/slate/building_your_own_application/examples/minio.rst

 Getting Started
 ---------------

-It is assumed you have already established the :ref:`prerequisites`.
+It is assumed you have already gone through :ref:`slate_getting_started` and established the :ref:`prerequisites`.
 Please do that before attempting to deploy anything on Slate's clusters.

 This example uses Helm version 3 to deploy a MinIO standalone Helm chart on Slate's `Marble <https://console-openshift-console.apps.marble.ccs.ornl.gov/>`_ Cluster.
 This is the cluster in OLCF's Moderate enclave, the same enclave as Summit.